In a laboratory experiment, a 10.0-mL sample of NaCl solution is ... | Channels for Pearson+

 Textbook Question

 In a laboratory experiment, a 10.0-mL sample of NaCl solution is poured into an evaporating dish with a mass of 24.10 g.
 The combined mass of the evaporating dish and NaCl solution is 36.15 g.
 After heating, the evaporating dish and dry NaCl have a combined mass of 25.50 g.
-(9.4)b.
-What is the molarity (M) of the NaCl solution?
+(9.4)a.
+What is the mass percent (m/m) of the NaCl solution?

 Verified step by step guidance